ChristianCricchi/MilestoneProject1/README.md

    1. *Importance*
       1. How crucial is that? the problem for the bussiness is solved?
    2. *Viability*
       1. How realistic it is, it is possible to implement a solution?

+ ## Scope
+ <p style="text-align:justify;">In the strategic phase, it is crucial to define what options are being considered and what is excluded from consideration.
+Further refinement occurs at Scope level where it is important to decide which features aligned with business objectives and user need are in or out of the Scope.</p>

+1. It is important defined a *scope* and resolves conflict early.
+   1. Try to get a good pictures of features and contend that are available at this point.
+2. *Document* what is in and what is out for now.
+3. *Agile* approach.
+   1. This approach give the opportunity to minimizes documentation.
+   2. Means committing small increaments of development.